Last updated: June 2026

 Address: Amstelpark, Amsterdam South

-Roses garden
+Roses garden in Amstelpark

 These are definitely not all the gardens in Amsterdam, but they are a starting point if you’re looking for some.
 You probably have a favourite garden or green spot in your neighbourhood, if you lived in Amsterdam for a while.
 I have a few small ones that I decided not to include here because they feel too personal and I’m not ready to share them with the world yet, even if (or maybe more so because) they are not mine to share.
 I hope you enjoyed this garden hopping!